MadeBySaints/leet-dict-gen/README.md

 This can be used to generate massive dictionaries for pentesting/bruteforce testing.

-# Leet Combination Generator
+# Leet Speak Dictionary Generator

 ## Overview
-The Leet Combination Generator script takes a list of words from an input file and generates leet combinations for each word, applying common character substitutions according to the leet_map dictionary.
+The Leet Dictionary Generator script takes a list of words from an input file and generates leet combinations for each word, applying common character substitutions according to the leet_map dictionary.
 It then writes the unique combinations to an output file, with each combination on a separate line.

 ## Specifications
 - **Input**: Text file containing a list of words.